scottandersen23/Data_Science/Portfolio/AWS/Nasdaq-RandomForest-model/README.md

 ## Purpose and Goal of this Project/Repository

-As markets become increasingly more volatile, and trading becomes more automated thanks to algorithmic trading, it has become more significant to take in a larger volume of information to make better informed decisions regarding investments in markets around the globe — more information than can be reasonably expected of a person to parse through and analyze individually.
-The goal of this project is to create a model that will analyze data fed into it by creating a model based off of historical data and using it to predict returns on future data based on trends.
+Have you ever sat down at 5 o'clock to watch Mad Money or any after market show?
+And you listen to Jim Cramer talk and within about two minutes he lists off 8-10 companies that have been up "blank_%" and you thinking why haven't I heard of these guys?...
+Well if you're anything like us, sometimes you miss one or two, so our goal for this project was to build something that would analyze live data and send us a daily list of *tickers* predicted to go up the following day.
+The idea is to help the average trader/investor who likes researching capital markets and active investing.
+But ultimately we attempted to make something we thought we would use ourselves.

-This predictive random forest model will focus on NASDAQ companies, and will use data from every single ticker in the exchange over the course of a year from July 2019 to July 2020 to train and test the data — over 900,000 data points.
-Our primary goal is to identify stocks that can be expected to outperform the NASDAQ, and our seconday goal with this is to practice more in the creation of models for forecasting purposes, as well as to familiarize ourselves more with AWS infrastructure, given that we will be using Sagemaker to collaborate on the project.
+The predictive random forest model will focus on testing NASDAQ companies from the past year, and will use all tickers in the index as of July 2020.
+For a small fee we were able to test over 900,000 data points for daily closing prices.
+Our primary goal is to identify stocks that can be expected to outperform the NASDAQ, then create a way to send us daily alert with the ticker symbols for the next day.
+We had a 2 week deadline to complete and plan to continue to make improvements!

 ### Team